 Martinique's fondness for the Cavendish shone through in the cluster analysis, which revealed four groups of consumers with contrasting preferences.
 Group 3 (25% of the participants) were the consumers who had praised the Cavendish, giving it an average score of 7.9.
 The group was mainly represented by people from Martinique.

 The Montpellier consumers dominated group 2 (30% of the participants), which comprised the people who had given to the cultivars a score close to the overall mean values.
-Group 4 (27% of the participants), did not like bananas, except for the Cavendish, since the mean score they gave to all the other cultivars was less than 5.
+Group 4 (27% of the participants), did not like the bananas, except for the Cavendish, since the mean score they gave to all the other cultivars was less than 5.

 Group 1 (18% of the participants) was the smallest cluster but the most open to different types of bananas.
 The people in this group gave all the cultivars, with the exception of 'Pisang Madu' a score between 6 and 8.